drocheam/optrace/docs/source/usage/surfaces.rst

    Conic surface geometry with a different conic constant :math:`k` signs.
    An aspheric surface has a small additional rotationally symmetric polynomial added.

-A conical surface takes another parameter, the conical constant ``k``:
+A conical surface takes another parameter, the conical constant :python:`k`:

 .. testcode::